Battle of Broodseinde: Fifth Army

 In the XVIII Corps area, the 48th (South Midland) Division attacked with one brigade at 6:00 a.m.
 Vale house and Winzig on the right fell quickly, then machine-gun fire slowed the advance and some New Zealand troops strayed across the divisional boundary, causing confusion around Albatross Farm and Wellington Farm.
 Once Wellington and Winchester Farms had been captured, the advance resumed to the Stroombeek.
 As night fell, the division relieved the New Zealanders in the divisional area and took more ground.
-In the centre the division captured German posts west of the Stroombeek and was then was held up by fire from the area of York Farm.
+In the centre, the division captured German posts west of the Stroombeek, before being held up by fire in the vicinity of York Farm.
 Eventually the advance was halted 300 yd short of Vacher Farm.
 A renewal of the attack with reinforcements was not able to overcome German machine-gun fire.
 On the left, the attack was immediately hampered by massed machine-gun fire.
 Tweed House was captured and contact made with troops further north from the 11th (Northern) Division.
 Beck House was reached but further south the attackers were forced back.
 A resumption of the attack at 5:00 p.m. was cancelled due to rain and poor light.

 The 11th (Northern) Division had attacked at 6:00 a.m. with two brigades and ten tanks of D Battalion, 1st Tank Brigade.
 On the right, the advance took Malta House and reached an intermediate line, where a small counter-attack was defeated.
 Fire from the church and the Brewery pillbox in Poelcappelle caused a delay but Gloster Farm was captured with the aid of two tanks and the red line (first objective) consolidated.
 Troops from the inner flanks of both brigades and several tanks entered Poelcappelle and then captured pillboxes beyond the east end.
 The left brigade had an easy advance to the intermediate line and then overcame small parties of German infantry concealed in shell-holes.
 A shelter was captured near the church in Poelcappelle amid sniper fire.
 Ferdan House was captured and the final objective consolidated.
 A defensive flank was thrown back to maintain touch with the 4th Division to the north, whose advance had been pushed back 400 yd by German counter-attacks.
 A counter-attack in the 11th (Northern) Division area at 1:00 p.m. was defeated and reinforcements allowed the new line to be established between the Steenbeek and the Langemarck–Winnipeg road.